-QUEENSTOWN LAKES DISTRICT COUNCIL QUALITY OF LIFE SURVEY 2023
+QUEENSTOWN LAKES DISTRICT COUNCIL QUALITY OF LIFE SURVEY 2025

+Please enter your ID number below.

+() I do not have an ID

+Do you primarily live in the Queenstown Lakes District? () Yes () No

+SECTION 1: ABOUT YOU

+1A: Which of the following best describes you? () Male

+() Female

-Please enter your ID number below. () ID Number: () I do not have an ID Do you primarily live in the Queenstown Lakes District? () Yes () No SECTION 1: ABOUT YOU 1A: Which of the following best describes you? () Male () Female () Gender diverse 1B: What is your current age?
-1C: Which country were you born in? () New Zealand () Other, please specify:: 1D: Which of the following ethnic groups do you belong to?
-(Please select all that apply) [] Māori [] NZ European/Pākehā [] Other European [] Pacific peoples [] Asian [] Middle Eastern [] Latin American [] African [] Other ethnicity, please specify::
+() Gender diverse

+1B: What is your current age?

+1C: Which country were you born in? () New Zealand

+() Other, please specify::

+1D: Which of the following ethnic groups do you belong to?
+(Please select [] Māori [] NZ European/Pākehā [] Other European [] Pacific peoples [] Asian all that apply)

+[] Middle Eastern

+[] Latin American

+[] African

+[] Other ethnicity, please specify::

+Fricial Hot to say